django-cms/django-cms-quickstart/README.rst

 You can stop the server with ``docker compose stop`` without destroying the containers and restart it with ``docker compose start``.

-With ``docker compose down`` the containers are deleted, but the database content ist still preserved in the named volume ``django-cms-quickstart_postgres-data`` and the media files are stored in the file system in ``data/media``.
+With ``docker compose down`` the containers are deleted, but the database content is still preserved in the named volume ``django-cms-quickstart_postgres-data`` and the media files are stored in the file system in ``data/media``.
 Then you can update the project e. g. by changing the requirements and settings.
-Then you can rebuild the web image and start the server again:
+Finally you can rebuild the web image and start the server again:

 .. code-block:: bash